dekada/hello-word/README.md

 # hello-word
-This is my first repository
+This is my first repository.
+Hi!
+My name is Danka.
+I'm new here and I'm learning Git.